morimotoindustries/AutoHoodPop/README.md

   - ***Note: Don't wanna do this?
 Fine! - Use*** **[/ahpmini]**

 ## Installation
-Download AutoHoodPop.lua from the [Latest Release Page](https://github.com/morimotoindustries/AutoHoodPop/releases/tag/v1.2.0) and copy to the "moonloader" folder located in your GTA:SA Install Folder.
+Download AutoHoodPop.lua from the [Latest Releases Page](https://github.com/morimotoindustries/AutoHoodPop/releases/) and copy to the "moonloader" folder located in your GTA:SA Install Folder.
 The first time you launch GTA:SA a configuration directory and file will be created for the modification.

 ### Modification File & Folder Structure
 ```